What is data visualization?

-Data visualization is the process of turning raw data into images.
-Typically, those images are in the form of charts and graphs.
-The purpose of data visualization is to make data easier and faster to understand, even by people who are not trained in analytics or typically good with numbers.
+Data visualization is the process of turning raw data into visual representations.
+Typically, those visualizations are in the form of charts and graphs.
+Data visualization aims to make data easier and faster to understand, even by people who are not trained in analytics or typically good with numbers.

-To someone not trained in big data analytics, a wall of numbers or the statistical speak that comes with a written correlation conclusion can seem daunting.
+To someone not trained in big data analytics, a wall of numbers or the statistical speak that comes with written correlation conclusions can seem daunting.
 But a bar chart, map, or graph converts these daunting facts and figures into something that almost everyone can understand.

 Visualization is a shared language.
 Even without formal training, most people can decipher the basic message behind something like a bar or pie chart.
-And when you couple that innate understanding with knowledge of the business process or a small bit of explanation from the analyst or presenter, the result is usually a “click” moment when suddenly the numbers transition from the abstract.
+And when you couple that innate understanding with the knowledge of the business process or a small bit of explanation from the analyst or presenter, the result is usually a “click” moment when suddenly the transition of the number from the abstract.
 They begin to tell a story that the viewer understands and can respond to.

 People are trained by culture to look for these types of visual clues.
 Colors mean things.
 On the news, they might depict which political party is ahead in the race.
-At the store, colors tell you which discount applies to a particular product.
-It's natural to look for the patterns in colors, lines, and dots when presented with charts and graphs.
+The store’s colors tell you which discount applies to a particular product.
+Looking for patterns in colors, lines, and dots is natural when presented with charts and graphs.
 Plus, visual data is typically more eye-catching and interesting than rows of numbers and letters, so that helps keep the audience engaged in the story being told with the data.